Bl4ky113/Docker_Learning/notes.md

 From DockerHub, we can even try our image by using a new instance.
 But this is just a virtual machine connected via our browser, so it's the "same".

+## Persistent Data in Docker

+Unitl know in our NodeJs app, we save a little list of to dos, but everytime we run or recreate the container, the dbs of the project wipes out its content.
+And even if we need the data in other containers, we can't access the data from one container to other.

+We can use volumes to store the data of the container in our local storage, and even from there we can share it to other containers.

+To do this, we first create the volume by creating it from the cli:

+\# docker volume create volume-name

+We stop the containers and then run them again mounting the volume.

+\# docker run -dp 3000:3000 --mount type=volume,src=volume-name,target=/path/to/data image-name

+Then we can try it and see that our data is now persistent.
+For our example, the target path is /etc/todos/, where the todo.db is stored in the containers.

+I tried, and it works flawless.

+But wait, where is this data beeing stored?
+We can use volume inspect volume-name, to check the data of the volume, showing its mountpoint, generally on /var/lib/docker/volumes/volume-name/\_data/

+\# docker volume inspect volume-name

+## Bind Mounts

+Bind Mounts are a way to bind the mounting of an app, to a directory in the local storage.
+This way we can set where the data will be store if we use persistent data like volumes.
+And If the container changes, it will auto reload its content, avoiding to change all the process that we saw, in order to show changes.

+But the weird thing is that we need to reinstall, and basicly do to the same stuff than in the Dockerfile, but from the terminal then we can use the app, and enjoy of the nodemon that help us to restart the container, adding the new changes.

+We can see if our container has any errors or if it working properly by using the cli logs:

+\# docker logs -f container-id

+Then when we are over or ready to ship and share the docker container, we can ship it by just building our image.
+And then doing the other stuff.

+## Multicontainer Apps or Orchestated Services?